antzGames/Easy-Web-Loader/README.md

 By default, Godot exports all assets (including images) into a PCK file.
 Therefore, your images will not be available to HTML using a simple `<img>` tag.

 So how do you add custom images to support a custom HTML shell?
 Well you need to copy the loader images over AFTER export.
-Many custom Godot placeholder variables are processed in the custom HTML shell, which further complicates the simple use case of custom loader images.

 This plugin makes this whole process easy and simple.
 All you need to provide is 2 custom loader images and the plugin handles the copying over of the files and the processing of the provided custom HTML template.